 Early fraud prevention systems were mostly rule-based: they applied a handful of fixed rules, such as single purchase limits, daily velocity caps, or simple point scores, for risky factors like large amounts or foreign locations.
 If any rule was triggered, the transaction was stopped or pushed to a human reviewer.
 However, once fraudsters started using AI, ensuring data security in fintech applications required AI-based approaches as well.

 The first step forward was supervised machine learning (ML).
-Models trained on historical fraud could scan every card swipe in milliseconds.
-They ran hundreds of risk tests per transaction, which was far faster and more nuanced than manual rule-tuning.
-Plus, these models updated themselves as patterns drift, and fraud teams could replace weekly rule pushes with continuous learning.
+Models trained on historical fraud could scan every card swipe in milliseconds, running hundreds of risk tests per transaction, far faster and more nuanced than manual rule-tuning.
+The results speak for themselves: Mastercard reports that its ML-powered fraud system now detects 3 times more fraudulent transactions while reducing false positives 10 times.
+Plus, these models update themselves as patterns drift, and fraud teams can replace weekly rule pushes with continuous learning.

 Today’s best AI-powered fraud prevention systems are even more advanced as they add defenses equipped with deep learning, graph analytics, behavioral analytics, and generative AI.
 These systems don’t wait for developers to rewrite code to detect specific fraudulent activities.
 Instead, they retrain on fresh data streams, discover hidden links across accounts, and recalibrate thresholds on the fly.
 In effect, the fraud stack has evolved from a static checklist into a living system that learns faster than attackers can pivot.